kunakl07/Backend-of-Active-Learning/Docker_preprocess_stuff/README.md

-### Docker command to build, here preprocess is the name, I have given
+### Docker command to build(here preprocess is the name, I have given, you could give whatever you want)
 ```
 sudo docker build -t 'preprocess' .
 ```